vsch/idea-multimarkdown/README.md

 * GitHub style rendering that you are used to, out of the box
 * Fast typing response for distraction free editing
 * Fully customizable to adjust to your project's needs and your preferences
-* Copy Markdown as JIRA, YouTrack or HTML formatted text or export as HTML
+* Copy Markdown as JIRA, YouTrack or HTML formatted text
 * Convert HTML content to Markdown by pasting it into a Markdown document.
+* Export as HTML or PDF to share with others

 ### Features